Value for Money 75%

 Immediately above town rises the 2000m Schmittenhohe – which offers a pretty mix of intermediate-friendly pistes both above and below the treeline.
 Meanwhile, 13km to the south, lies the other main skiing sector, on the Kitzsteinhorn.
 Here, the slopes rise to a more snowsure 3030m, offering skiing not just in winter, but in autumn and the first half of summer too.
 In fact, it’s one of the best areas for early-season skiing we know.

 Zell am See and Kaprun are the two main bed bases.
 With its magnificent lakeside setting and medieval buildings, Zell is the more distinctive of the two: a kind of see-side Kitzbuhel, peppered with smart hotels and boutiques, and the villas of wealthy Salzburgers.
-It’s also the setting for the new Mountain Lake Resort run by family-friendly British tour operator, Mark Warner – which offers English speaking nurseries and kids’ clubs.

 The less cosmopolitan destination of Kaprun, 8km up the road, is more of a traditional ski village.
 It has its own little mountain – the 1675m Maiskogel – but it’s best seen as a launchpad for days on the mighty Kitzsteinhorn.
 The lift station is 5km south of the village, and there are regular buses linking the two.